 Encouraging me to develop my writing skills

 This is a bit of a weird situation, but I never interacted with my TVI during my senior year of high school until literally the last day of classes.
 They walked into my classroom, asked for my name, and then asked how I had been doing during my senior year and if I was going to college.
 It felt a bit strange to tell all of this information to someone I had never met before, but I was more than happy to share everything I had learned and how it could help other students in the future.
-I mentioned that I was considering starting a website about vision impairment and assistive technology, and they told me about how wonderful that would be for students.
+I mentioned that I was considering starting a website about low vision and assistive technology, and they told me about how wonderful that would be for students.
 They told me to work on developing my writing skills and gave me lots of encouragement to help others.
 I recognize this was a very unique case, but having strong writing skills has helped me in college more than I could ever imagine.

 While my TVI helped me to prepare for transition, they were not the only one working to help make sure that I would succeed after high school.
 My case managers, guidance counselor, and family all worked hard to make sure that I would be able to advocate for myself and give back to my community long after I walked across the stage at graduation.
 Without these amazing people, I know I wouldn’t be where I am today.